suhay/cel-take-home/README.md

 # CEL Take home
-- Matt Suhay
+Matt Suhay

 This app was built using `Flask`, `python3.12`, `React 19`, and `bun 1.2.3`.

 The app should be fully self contained and ready to go.
-All you'll need to do is have python3.10 or greater installed.
+All you'll need to do is have python 3.10 or greater installed with Flask.

 ```
 python3 -m venv .venv